FCN+: Global Receptive Convolution Makes FCN Great Again: Introduction

-Some other methods try to address these challenges by introducing multiple pooling layers of different pooling grids, or convolutions of different dilation rates or different grid sampling locations~\cite{zhao2017pyramid,chen2014semantic,chen2017deeplab,chen2017rethinking,chen2018encoder,dai2017deformable}.
+Other methods try to address these challenges by introducing pooling layers of different pooling grids, or convolutions of different dilation rates or different grid sampling locations~\cite{zhao2017pyramid,chen2014semantic,chen2017deeplab,chen2017rethinking,chen2018encoder,dai2017deformable}.
 Nevertheless, pooling layers can lose finer spatial information~\cite{zhao2017pyramid}, leading to poor representations for some pixels; large dilation rates may cause gridding artifacts~\cite{chen2017deeplab,chen2017rethinking} and lose neighbor information; learning grid sampling locations increases the model parameters~\cite{dai2017deformable} and the learned locations can be inexact.
-More importantly, all of these methods assume that different channels of a filter share exactly the same grid sampling locations which are limited to fixed local spatial coordinates, such as the 3$\times$3 convolutions in Figure~\ref{fig:intro_cmp_grc}(a) and (b).
-In an extreme case, the grid sampling location of a 1$\times$1 dilated/deformable convolution is a fixed spatial point at the feature map---no matter how many channels are involved.
+More importantly, all of these methods assume that different channels of a filter share exactly the same grid sampling locations which are limited to fixed local spatial coordinates, as shown in Fig.~\ref{fig:intro_cmp_grc}(a) and (b).
+For example, the grid sampling location of a 1$\times$1 convolution is a fixed spatial point at the feature map---no matter how many channels are involved.
 This is infeasible because it can never enlarge the receptive field of 1$\times$1 convolution.
-All these limitations may hinder their efficacy or efficiency for integrating \emph{global} context information to pixel-wise representations.
+These limitations hinder their efficacy or efficiency for integrating \emph{global} context information to pixel-wise representations.